CodePushGo/website/src/content/blog/en/capacitor-ota-updates-version-targeting-explained.md

 ### Semantic Version Numbers

-Capacitor uses a **MAJOR.MINOR.PATCH** format for semantic versioning.
+React Native uses a **MAJOR.MINOR.PATCH** format for semantic versioning.
 Each part has a distinct role:

 | Version Component | When to Increment | Example |
 | --- | --- | --- |